Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 5. Storage

 This Benihana hibachi chicken recipe takes the popular dish and recreates the restaurant experience right in your own kitchen.
-There is something truly delicious about the flavors of the juicy chicken, savory vegetables, and delicious sauce in this recipe that you’ll want to add to your menu.
+There is something truly delicious about the flavors of the juicy chicken, crisp vegetables, and yummy sauce in this recipe that you’ll want to add it to your menu.

 close up overhead shot of a plate of Benihana Hibachi Chicken served with rice and vegetables